iOSDevCon/URLDispatch/README.md

 ##ToDo

-1. add unit test
-2. implement a basic URLDispatchDelegate
+1. implement a basic URLDispatchDelegate
-3. add a sample project use demo the framework usage
+2. add a sample project use demo the framework usage